 We would argue that there is no such thing as a purely immature market.
-Few new product and service offerings create a new category.
+But, few new product and service offerings create a new category.
 Instead, products take share from an existing category.

 What does this mean to your marketing and branding strategy?
-It means that if you wish to thrive and grow, you need to steal market share from a competitor or competitive product.
+It means that if you wish to thrive and grow, you need to steal market share.
+Stealing it from a competitor or competitive product.
 You need to steal from whatever your target audience is doing now to fulfill a need.

 Why stealing?
 Why not just growing?

 To successfully build a solid branding strategy, you must not tip your hand to the competition.
-You must be both deliberate and quiet, and attack the competition with all of the advantages of a B-2 Stealth Bomber.
+And, you must be both deliberate and quiet.
+So, attack the competition with all of the advantages of a B-2 Stealth Bomber.

-Stealing market share is not underhanded.
 Stealing market share is just plain smart.
-So, if you want to grow your share and increase your category dominance, you need to steal the hearts and minds of the customers who currently satisfy their preceptive needs to the benefit of your competitors.
+So, growing your share and increasing your category dominance means you are stealing the hearts and minds of the customers.
+Those who currently satisfy their preceptive needs to the detriment of your competitors.

 How do you steal share in your branding strategy?

 Plus, you must excite both the right and left-brain of your target audience.
-This means including the right-brain elements of aesthetics and emotion while also including the left-brain elements of truth, logic and reason.
+This means including the right-brain elements of aesthetics and emotion.
+But, also includes the left-brain elements of truth, logic and reason.

-Decisions on public relations, for example, are affected by the stealing share concept, which can guide companies in targeting publications, selecting stories to tell and developing key messages.
+Decisions on public relations, for example, are affected by the stealing share concept.
+And, this must guide companies in targeting publications, selecting stories to tell and developing key messages.
 Most strategies are about the company itself and its consumer products.
-To truly steal share, campaigns must be developed with the customer in mind.
+So, to truly steal share, campaigns must be developed with the customer in mind.

 How does your branding strategy process work?

-The entire brand development process is complex and takes committed collaboration between all the parties involved.
-In simple broad strokes, the process starts with careful due diligence and thoughtful market research.
-The market, which includes competitors and customers, must be understood completely, so that opportunities – both in marketing and in business – are precisely targeted.
+As a result our process starts with careful due diligence and thoughtful market research.
+The market, which includes competitors and customers, must be understood completely.
+So that opportunities both in marketing and in business are precisely targeted.

 These systems directly influence purchase decisions and preferences.
 To change behavior, you must understand their lifestyles and personal motivations.
 Only then can a company deploy positioning that can be communicated clearly.
-The effect of which is measurable in numbers.
+And, the effect of which is measurable in numbers.

 In doing market research, how do you measure the differences in advertising messages?

-A chart developed from careful research can often show that markets are cluttered in one area or another, thus pinpointing an area of opportunity.
+A chart developed from careful research can often show that markets are cluttered in one area or another.
+Thus, pinpointing an area of opportunity.
 If the axis has been developed with the customer in mind, the brand will be effective in seizing that opportunity.

 Doesn’t most brand work and advertising steal share?